mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Actions like these have been by far the fastest way to identify existing bugs.
 Just by knowing it is not happening in a given kernel version, means that we only need to backport certain fix to a downstream kernel (in case of ```RHEL```)  or that the fix will be released soon upstream in case of using the ```linux-next``` kernel.

 There is some extra work to identify which commit or set of commits are needed to solve the problem, like using ```git bisect```, exploring the repo logs, and some other manual tasks.
 However the software and hardware vendors should normally take care of that.
-Once the commit or commits needed are known I can get in which branch was applied (downstream):
+Once the commit or commits needed are known I can get in which branch was applied in the downstream tree:

+{% highlight shell %}
       $ git branch --contains cc2af34db9a5b5222eefdc25fd1265e305df9f2e
       * (HEAD detached at kernel-3.10.0-1122.el7)
+{% endhighlight %}

 ### 4. Performance metrics